ConectRua/conecteRua/replit.md

 3. System automatically performs reverse geocoding and fills address and CEP fields
 4. User fills in remaining activity details (title, people count, description, region)
 5. Activity is saved with coordinates, address, CEP and displayed in card grid
-6. Users can view all activities with timestamps, location data, and delete as needed
+6. Users can view all activities with timestamps, location data, edit or delete as needed
+7. Editing: Click pencil icon on card → form opens pre-filled with activity data → make changes → save updates

 ## Georeferenced Reports (Relatórios Georreferenciados)
 PDF report generation system for territorial activities with precise formatting: